Redding Browns: Proposals for professional baseball in Redding

 Between November 1997 and January 1998, the Western Baseball League's Salinas Peppers were in negotiations with the City of Redding and Shasta College, to relocate to Redding for the 1998 season.
 The proposal include $2–4 million in renovations to the baseball field at Shasta College, that would have included seating for 3,000, stadium lights, a new outfield fence, a scoreboard, a clubhouse and restrooms.
 The Redding Record Searchlight, whose poll of 300 Redding residents found 80% wanted the team, asked its readers for possible team names and received Shasta Lakes, Redding Timberwolves, and Redding Rattlers.
 On January 6, 1998, the Redding City Council voted 4–0 to reject a proposed $300,000 loan to the Peppers, which would have helped pay for stadium construction.
 Relocation to Redding was abandoned and the Peppers franchise folded.
+In 2001, there was again a short lived attempt to lure a WBL franchise to Redding, this time with the backing of the Redding Rancheria, who would have been the naming rights sponsor for a renovated Tiger Field, renamed Win-River Stadium.

 In April 2008, a group in Redding bought the former Travis Credit Union Park from Vacaville, in order to be rebuilt on the campus of Simpson University in Redding.
 Previously the Golden Baseball League had considered buying the stadium and moving it to Redding for a new GBL franchise.
 A small fraction of the stadium was used in the 2014 renovation to Tiger Field in Redding, and the rest sits unused in an undisclosed location in Redding.